 In 1996 Archbishop Davis, Bishop Brian Carrell and Bishop David Moxon created a Taranaki Commission, and unification became a possibility.
 General Synod approved the boundary changes in 1998 as well as the creation of a Bishop in Taranaki within the Waikato Diocese.

-Each bishop licenses clergy and lay ministers within their own jurisdiction, each bishop is Vicar-General to the other, both bishops chair the Standing Committee of Synod, the Board of Nomination, the Examining Chaplains, the Schools Board and the Episcopal Ministry Group.
+Nowadays, each bishop licenses clergy and lay ministers in his own jurisdiction and each bishop is Vicar-General to the other.
+Both bishops chair the Standing Committee of the Synod, the Board of Nomination, the Examining Chaplains, the Schools Board and the Episcopal Ministry Group.
 This arrangement brings a wider network of resources and people.

 The role of the Bishopric of Taranaki realises - to a significant extent - the original 1842 vision of Bishop Selwyn.
 But the job is a little different: It encompasses Anglicans across a third of the North Island, not just those in Taranaki.